olgadet/workshop-ChIP-seq/labs/lab-processing.md

 ```bash
 head -n 50 hela_1_REST.chr12.macs2_peaks.narrowPeak
 ```
-These files are in [BED](https://genome.ucsc.edu/FAQ/FAQformat.html#format1) format, one of the most popular file format used in genomics, used to store information on genomic ranges such as ChIP-seq peaks, gene models, transcription starts sites, etc. BED files can be also used for visualisation in genome browsers, including the popular [UCSC Genome Browser](https://genome.ucsc.edu/cgi-bin/hgTracks) and [IGV](https://www.broadinstitute.org/igv).
+These files are in [BED](https://genome.ucsc.edu/FAQ/FAQformat.html#format1) format, one of the most popular file format in genomics, used to store information on genomic ranges such as ChIP-seq peaks, gene models, transcription starts sites, etc. BED files can be also used for visualisation in genome browsers, including the popular [UCSC Genome Browser](https://genome.ucsc.edu/cgi-bin/hgTracks) and [IGV](https://www.broadinstitute.org/igv).
 We will try this later in [Visualisation](#Visualisation) part.
-We can simply the BED files by keeping only the first three most relevant columns e.g.
+We can simplify the BED files by keeping only the first three most relevant columns e.g.
 ```bash
 cut -f 1-3 hela_1_REST.chr12.macs2_peaks.narrowPeak > hela_1_chr12_peaks.bed
 ```